twistyx-dev/Udacity/README.md

 # DevOps-Capstone
 # ReadMe File for my Udacity DevOps CapStone Project

-This will serve you up a weather app.
+This will serve you up a an NGINX hello world app.

 ###########################################################
 # ████████ ██     ██ ██ ███████ ████████ ██    ██ ██   ██